Fort Worth, Texas: Cowtown Marathon

 The annual Cowtown Marathon has been held every last weekend in February since 1978.
 The two-day activities include two 5Ks, a 10K, the half marathon, marathon, and ultra marathon.
-With just under 27,000 participants in 2013, the Cowtown is the largest multiple-distance event in Texas.

 Rodeo

-In addition to the weekly rodeos held at Cowtown Coliseum in the Stockyards, the Fort Worth Stock Show and Rodeo is held within the Will Rogers Memorial Center at the brand new Dickies Arena.
-Dickies Arena also hosts a few TCU basketball games and in the future will host college basketball tournaments at the conference and national levels.
-Boxing and WWE events are also slated for future dates.
+In addition to the weekly rodeos held at Cowtown Coliseum in the Stockyards, the Fort Worth Stock Show and Rodeo is held within the Will Rogers Memorial Center at the Dickies Arena.
+Dickies Arena also hosts a few TCU basketball games and in the future planned to host college basketball tournaments at the conference and national levels.

 Government

 City government

 Fort Worth has a council-manager government, with elections held every two years for a mayor, elected at large, and eight council members, elected by district.
 The mayor is a voting member of the council and represents the city on ceremonial occasions.
 The council has the power to adopt municipal ordinances and resolutions, make proclamations, set the city tax rate, approve the city budget, and appoint the city secretary, city attorney, city auditor, municipal court judges, and members of city boards and commissions.
 The day-to-day operations of city government are overseen by the city manager, who is also appointed by the council.
-The current mayor is Republican Mattie Parker, making Fort Worth the largest city in the United States with a female Republican mayor.
+The current mayor is Republican Mattie Parker, making Fort Worth the second-largest city in the United States with a Republican mayor.